-The HTC Honors College at Coastal Carolina University is a community of students and faculty who share an intellectual curiosity and a motivation to go beyond the normal curriculum.
-As an honors student, you will get to experience the smaller courses and high levels of faculty-student interaction that you expect to find at a smaller college combined with the opportunities and resources available at a large university.
-The honors courses you take will be interdisciplinary and emphasize collaborative learning.
-You will have access to a dedicated honors residence hall and priority registration.
+The HTC Honors Program at Coastal Carolina University is a community of students and faculty who share an intellectual curiosity and a motivation to go beyond the normal curriculum.
+As an Honors student, you will experience smaller courses and high levels of faculty-student interaction that you expect to find at a smaller college combined with the opportunities and resources available at a large university.
+The Honors courses you take will be interdisciplinary and emphasize collaborative learning.
 The HTC Scholars Program will provide you with support for honors research and for study abroad.
 Under the guidance of a faculty mentor, you will complete an Honors Thesis/Project/Portfolio, either in your major or in a subject of your choosing.
-The Honors College will be your home as you grow intellectually, seek challenges, cultivate collaborative opportunities, break boundaries and expand your possibilities.
+The Honors College will be your home as you grow intellectually, seek challenges, cultivate collaborative opportunities, break boundaries, and expand your possibilities.

 Honors students are eligible for a variety of benefits, including:

 - A dedicated Honors 1st year residence hall

 - Interdisciplinary Honors upper level seminars